 It is also worth noting that agency recruitment fees that migrant workers pay to come to Singapore are hefty, sometimes equivalent to a year or more’s wages.
 Although the Singapore law limits agency fees and mandates prosecution for those who exceed them, many foreign workers assume huge debts to recruitment agencies or individual recruiters in their home countries or Singapore, making them vulnerable to forced labour and debt bondage.

 This exacts a coercive power and heightens the cost of being repatriated.
 For the migrant worker the choice is often reduced to – speak out and bear the costs and risk being sent home, or continue to work under unfair conditions.
 Which would you choose?

 In Singapore, HAGAR works with the government and law enforcement authorities through the Inter-Agency Taskforce on Trafficking in Persons, to provide critical trauma recovery services to women who have been trafficked into the country for sexual and labour exploitation.
 Their stay here in Singapore ranges from months to years depending on the duration of their court case.
 Through this time, we also help them to find temporary employment opportunities.
-If your company would like to provide short-term employment for these survivors, please drop us a note at email@example.com and we will be in touch.
+If your company would like to provide short-term employment for these survivors, please drop us a message and we will be in touch.